vicmoh/dart_util/README.md

 ## Installation

-To install this library, go to the `pubspec.yaml` on your root project and add the dependency like below:
+Go to the `pubspec.yaml` on your root project and add the dependency like below:

 ```